tlswg/tls13-spec/draft-ietf-tls-tls13.md

   week, 32 bits is enough to represent any plausible age, even in milliseconds.
 External tickets SHOULD use an obfuscated_ticket_age of 0; servers MUST ignore this value for external tickets.

+identities
+: A list of the identities that the client is willing to negotiate with the server.
+If sent alongside the "early_data" extension (see {{early-data-indication}}), the first identity is the one used for 0-RTT data.

 binders
 : A series of HMAC values, one for